flashkot/jsPackCompress/README.md

                              all types as properties of the wrapper argument (default: "all")
-  -s, --small-decoder        Always use small decoder -c, --compact-html         Generate compact HTM.
+  -s, --small-decoder        Always use small decoder -u, --universal-decoder    Use universal decoder
+  -c, --compact-html         Generate compact HTML
   -e, --extra-head <string>  additional string to include in the <HEAD> section -b, --extra-body <string>  additional string to include in the <BODY> section -V, --version              output the version number